-Chances are that you are not checking in with yourself enough – not only physically but emotionally and spiritually, as well.
+Chances are that you are not checking in with yourself enough—not only physically but emotionally and spiritually, as well.
 Often, when people are frustrated or unhappy with their current circumstances, they go into autopilot mode.
 When you live on autopilot, you may feel disconnected and that you are just going through the motions.
-Feelings of disconnection can cause you to feel frustrated, discouraged, or lonely.
-It can also make the idea of reconnecting overwhelming.
-The idea of connection is scary because it means you must look at your choices, your feelings, your thoughts, and your behaviors, then recognize what is in your control.
+Feelings of disconnection can cause you to become frustrated, discouraged, or lonely.
+It can also make the idea of grounding yourself feel overwhelming.
+The idea of connection is scary because it means you must look at your choices, your feelings, your thoughts, and your behaviors, and then recognize what is in your control.

 How to Have a Happier Outlook on Life

 The key is to start making changes, even if they are small ones.
 Moving forward is an active motion.
-First, start by asking, “Do I value this truly?” – not “Should I value this?” or “Do others value it?” – but “Do I value it?”
+First, start by asking, “Do I value this truly?”, not “Should I value this?” or “Do others value it?”, but “Do I value it?”
 If you do value something, then create a goal around this.
-Then within that goal, create one or two action items so as not to overwhelm yourself.
+Within that goal, create one or two action items so as not to overwhelm yourself.

 For example, if you value true connections with close friends, you will create a goal to contact friends more frequently.
-Your action item is to call one close friend once a week and try to see a close friend once a month.
+Your action item is to call one close friend once a week and try to see a close friend at least three times a month.